What is the Best Focus Mode for Underwater Photography?

 Images that use natural light can be extremely impressive.
 However, this is only possible when in shallow water and on sunny days with good conditions.
 For images deeper than 8-10 meters it’s recommended to use either a strobe or video lights with both compact and DSLR cameras.

 Planning a night dive in Lembeh Strait?
-Dive into our comprehensive guide that discussed night diving options at Lembeh Strait.
+Dive into our comprehensive guide that discusses night diving options at Lembeh Strait.

 Backscatter